 We use the preposition ЗА with the accusative form to design the recipient of the action.
 In the second sentence “he did it for me”, the phrase must be understood as "he did it instead of me".

-Thanks for your help спасибо за вашу помощь
+Thanks for your help - спасибо за вашу помощь

-He did it for (instead of) me он это сделал за меня
+He did it for (instead of) me - он это сделал за меня

 If you compare the two sentences:

-She done that for her brother она это сделала для её брата
+She done that for her brother - она это сделала для её брата

-He did it for (instead of) me он это сделал за меня
+He did it for (instead of) me - он это сделал за меня

 you see that both sentences can be translated in English by “for”.
 In Russian, the difference between both sentences are as follow:

-She’s done that for her brother она это сделала для своего брата
+She's done that for her brother - она это сделала для своего брата

-He did it for (instead of) me он это сделал за меня
+He did it for (instead of) me - он это сделал за меня

 means that “he did it instead of me”.

 If you need to reach the highest results in the Russian language learning.
 In the shortest period of time you definitely need one of our Intensive courses to learn Russian.
-To make the program more Intensive you may add additional individual hours to learn Russian language to the group classes and form Mixed program.
-During the individual lessons Russian learning you will be able to ask all the questions, remained from the group classes, discuss with the teacher your homework and fill all the gaps in the Russian language knowledge you have ever had.
+To make the program more Intensive you may add additional individual hours to learn Russian language to the group classes and form Mix program.
+During the individual lessons of learning Russian, you will be able to ask all the questions, remained from the group classes, discuss with the teacher your homework and fill all the gaps in the Russian language knowledge you have ever had.

 In the indication of duration of an action: